-Infrastructure Orientating visitors, providing touring options in the vicinity and promoting experiences. economy participating in experiences.
+Orientation shelters at major hubs: Elliott Newcastle Waters Barkly Homestead Orientating visitors, providing touring options in the vicinity and promoting experiences.
+Query NT Parks about the possibility of creating a visitor experience at Junction Lagoon.
+Visitors stay longer in the region with greater understanding of the experiences on offer.
+More money is spent by visitors in the local economy participating in experiences.
+NT Government Barkly Council Barkly Homestead.
+Increased visitor length of stay.
+Increased spend in local businesses.
 Discuss options with local community at Marlinja to establish program of short tagalong tours close to the community (bush tucker, art sites, hunting - Lake Woods, Helen Springs?).
 Increase length of stay.
 New business development and employment opportunities for local people.
-Local communities around Elliott/Newcastle Waters. ✓ More visitors to the region. ✓ Increased overnight stays. ✓ New business development.
+Local communities around Elliott/Newcast le Waters.
+More visitors to the region.
+Increased overnight stays.
+New business development.
 Visitor Experience Identify options for both enhancing the ABC Races at Brunette Downs as well as new events such as; Barkly Stock Route ride Barkly Battle of the Bands using the Race Grounds.
 Sporting events at the Race grounds.
 2020 will mark the 110th anniversary of the ABC Races - the 100th anniversary received significant support from Tourism NT and received over 3,500 visitors.
 Increase length of stay.
 More events in the region.
 Increased visitor numbers.
 Increased business opportunities catering for events.
 Work together with Tourism NT and Major Events NT and develop a future marketing plan, particularly celebrating milestone anniversaries of the Races.
-ABC Races Brunette Downs NT Major Events ✓ Increased visitor numbers & participation in events. ✓ New events / groups using the ABC Race venue.
-Industry Development and Capacity Building Guides (SGL/EA) Retail Service Hospitality Business Planning & Management Industry sustainability Economic and social wellbeing Improved population and vibrant communities NT Department of Trade, Business and Innovation (DTBI) RTOs Local Government ✓ Staff turnover ✓ Safe Workplace ✓ Business Profitability
+ABC Races Brunette Downs NT Major Events Increased visitor numbers &amp; participation in events.
+New events / groups using the ABC Race venue.
+Industry Development and Capacity Building Guides (SGL/EA) Retail Service Hospitality Business Planning &amp; Management Industry sustainability Economic and social wellbeing Improved population and vibrant communities NT Department of Trade, Business and Innovation (DTBI) RTOs Local Government Staff turnoverSafe WorkplaceBusiness Profitability